alesbe/react-native-ios-calculator/README.md

 ![Calculator image](https://i.imgur.com/dKVTo2h.jpeg)

-React Native project inspired by the iOS Calculator App desing, with slight variations.
+React Native project inspired by the iOS Calculator App design, with slight variations.

 ## 🛠️ Tools used for the project